oceanbase-devhub/ai-workshop-2024/README.md

 #### 5.3 Convert Documents to Vectors and Insert into OceanBase

 We provide the `embed_docs.py` script which, when given a document directory and corresponding component, will traverse all markdown documents in the directory, split long documents into chunks, convert them into vectors using the embedding model, and finally insert the document chunk content, embedded vectors, and chunk metadata (in JSON format, including document title, relative path, component name, chunk title, cascading titles) together into the same table in OceanBase, ready for querying.

+In order to save time, we will only process a few documents related to vector retrieval.
+After opening the chat interface in step 6, the questions you ask about vector retrieval functionality of OceanBase will receive more accurate answers.

 ```bash
 # Generate document vectors and metadata